farhi-rs/farhi-rs.github.io/README.md

 The private and official repository of farhi rs program

-© 2023-2024 FOST Group, all rights reserved
+© 2023-2024 Flame Corporation, all rights reserved.